 Splits in Basic Beliefs

 Christians believe that the many sects of Christianity have perfectly viable interpretations of the Bible.
 The nuances between the different interpretations may guide them to uphold slightly different values throughout their lives, but ultimately, they are all on the same team.
 They feel that as long as you devote yourself to God and admit your sins, the slight differences in opinion will not keep anyone out of Heaven.
 However, the Catholic Church maintains that salvation is only through Jesus and His Church, seen or unseen.

 The Catholic Church and the Eastern Orthodox Church both lay claim to being the oldest form of Christianity, while the Protestant split paved the way for dozens of other Christian sects to appear.
 In today’s religious climate, many of the old stigmas remain of Orthodoxy and Catholicism being the most strict believers in Christ, without much room for interpretation.
 However, the modern Catholic Church has made a point to embrace contemporary lifestyles and has even jumped on the social media bandwagon.
-The Vatican, as well as nondenominational entities such as The Way International, have established Twitter sites and other online presences to keep their finger on the pulse of the new generation of believers.

 Though their paths and interpretations may vary, Catholicism and Christianity are united in motive.
 Both churches reach out across the world to spread their message in hopes of helping people find what they believe is salvation and everlasting life.
 The numerous differences between these religions may seem complicated and confusing to believers and nonbelievers alike.
 While they may choose to travel different roads, they ultimately have the final destination.